Combodo/iTop/readme.txt

 - Also renamed Merge to Append since it's really what it does (seems to be used only in the tests) Code cleanup to implement the tabs handling (inside web pages) in one place.
 Added the ability to provide asynchronously loaded tabs (content must come from the same server).
 Use the object oriented verison of the MySQLi API which seems  free of memory leaks (compared to the procedural version of the same API).
+#944 Speed-up the display of CSV import history.
+IF the feature is enabled, the CSV import history is:
+1) Displayed asynchronously
+2) Based on a specific 'origin' enum fields instead of parsing the userinfo comment Cleanup of unused records in the change tracking table 'priv_change'.
+Depending on the installed modules and the usage you have made of iTop, this cleanup can drastically reduce the size of you backups.

 JSON/REST API (new version: 1.2)
 --------------------------------